Timber, Furnishing and Textiles Union

-The Timber, Furnishing and Textiles Union (TFTU) is a pending trade union in Australia, which will represent workers in the timber, furnishing, paper, textile, clothing and footwear manufacturing industries.
-It will be formed out of the Manufacturing Division of the Construction, Forestry and Maritime Employees Union (CFMEU), which traces its origins to two separate unions by the names of the Australian Timber and Allied Industries Union (ATAIU) and the Textile, Clothing and Footwear Union of Australia (TCFUA).
+The Timber, Furnishing and Textiles Union (TFTU) is a trade union in Australia that represents workers in the timber, furnishing, pulp, paper, textile, clothing, and footwear manufacturing industries.
+It was formed out of the Construction, Forestry and Maritime Employees Union (CFMEU) Manufacturing Division, which traces its origins to two former organisations; the Australian Timber and Allied Industries Union (ATAIU) and the Textile, Clothing and Footwear Union of Australia (TCFUA).

 History

-The TFTU has its origins in two historical trade unions, being the Australian Timber and Allied Industries Union (ATAIU) and the Textile, Clothing and Footwear Union of Australia (TCFUA), both of which would eventually become part of the CFMEU.
-The ATAIU was formed from a merger of the Australian Timber Workers Union (ATWU) and the Pulp and Paper Workers Federation of Australia (PPWF), which in turn, went on to amalgamate with the Building Workers' Industrial Union of Australia (BWIU) before being absorbed into the Construction, Forestry and Mining Employees Union (CFMEU) in 1992.
-In 2018, the TCFUA amalgamated with the then-Forestry and Furnishing Products Division of the CFMEU to form the Manufacturing Division, which alongside the Construction and General Division and Maritime Union of Australia (MUA), constituted one of three main branches of the CFMEU.
+The TFTU has its origins in two historical trade unions, the Australian Timber and Allied Industries Union (ATAIU) and the Textile, Clothing and Footwear Union of Australia (TCFUA), both of which would eventually become part of the CFMEU.
+The ATAIU was formed from a merger of the Australian Timber Workers Union (ATWU) and the Pulp and Paper Workers Federation of Australia (PPWF), which in turn went on to amalgamate with the Building Workers' Industrial Union of Australia (BWIU) and was then absorbed into the Construction, Forestry and Mining Employees Union (CFMEU) in 1992.
+In 2018, the TCFUA amalgamated with the then-Forestry and Furnishing Products Division of the CFMEU to form the Manufacturing Division, which constituted one of three main branches of the CFMEU alongside the Construction and General Division and Maritime Union of Australia (MUA).

 In October 2024, following revelations of corruption and bikie gang infiltration in the Construction and General Division, CFMEU Manufacturing Division Secretary Michael O'Connor lodged an application with the Fair Work Commission to demerge the division, and become a new standalone union by the name of the Timber, Furnishing and Textiles Union.
 According to O'Connor, this decision came about as a result of timber and textile workers no longer wanting to be associated with the CFMEU's construction division.
-It was also attributed to dissatisfaction with the centralisation of trade union activities under the CFMEU, with the recent demerger of the Mining and Energy Union (MEU) being cited as an example of growing discontent among the CFMEU’s smaller divisions.
+It was also attributed to dissatisfaction with the centralisation of trade union activities under the CFMEU, with the recent demerger of the Mining and Energy Union (MEU) cited as an example of growing discontent among the CFMEU's smaller divisions.